 - Corcoran Gallery of Art.
 Handbook of the American Paintings in the Collection of the Corcoran Gallery of Art.
 Washington, 1947: 34.

-- Cash, Sarah, and Terrie Sultan.
+- Cash, Sarah, with Terrie Sultan.
 American Treasures of the Corcoran Gallery of Art.
 New York, 2000: 67, repro.

 - McLean, Randall.
 "George Peter Alexander Healy, Abraham Lincoln."
 In Corcoran Gallery of Art: American Paintings to 1945.
 Edited by Sarah Cash.
 Washington, 2011: 122-123, 264-265, repro.